vidhyadhar9/vidhyadhar9/README.md

 - 👋 Hi, I’m @vidhyadhar9
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning front end
-- 💞️ I’m looking to collaborate with any web tech company
+- 💞️ I’m looking to collaborate with any web developing company

 <!---
 vidhyadhar9/vidhyadhar9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.